 The founder of The Funny Valentines, Hermine Gascho, succeeded in forming a vocal group that brings back to life the mellow and full sound of the swing formations of the 30s and 40s.
 Her arrangements, which are all in the style of the originals but still very innovative, give distinction to the unique sound of The Funny Valentines.
-The singers not only sing the melodies in four-part harmonies but also take over the parts of wind instruments in their arrangements:
+The singers not only sing the melodies in four-part harmonies but also take over the parts of (wind) instruments in their arrangements:

 HERMINE GASCHO on stunning trumpet

-ANNA HERMANN on exciting alto sax
+UTA OFNER on exciting alto sax

 BARBARA ROBERTS on smooth trombone